galaxyproject/training-material/Proteomics/tutorials/database-handling.md

 >	> Uniprot offers several types of databases.
 You may choose to download only reviewed (UniProtKB/Swissprot) databases, only unreviewed (UniProtKB/TREMBL) or both (UniProtKB).
 In well researched organisms, e.g. Homo sapiens or D. melanogaster, reviewed (Swissprot) databases are always kept up-to-date and may lead to cleaner search results.
 In other organisms, it might be wiser to include the unreviewed (TREMBL) database not to miss important proteins.
 >	>
 >	> You may also include protein isoforms.
+>
+>	> ### :question: Question
+>	> What is the difference between a "reference proteome set" and a "complete proteome set"?

 # Contaminant databases

 In proteomic samples, some protein contaminants are very common, stemming from the experimenter or contaminated cell culture.
 Common contaminants are therefore added to the database.
 This has two benefits:
 1. Contamination can be observed, heavily contaminated samples can be excluded from analysis.
-2. Contaminant peptides are not misassigned to similar peptides in the database reducing the risk of identifying false positives.
+2. Contaminant peptides cannot be misassigned to similar peptides in the database reducing the risk of identifying false positives.

 A widely used database for common contaminants is the **c**ommon **R**epository of **A**dventitious **P**roteins (cRAP).
 When using samples generated in cell cultures, it is furthermore recommended to include Mycoplasma proteomes in the search database.
 Mycoplasma infections are very common in cell culture and often go unnoticed ([Drexler and Uphoff, Cytotechnology, 2002](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3463982/)).